 4.2.2.
 Initial allocation to ISPs

 4.2.2.1.
-Standard or non-multihomed

-Organizations that do not meet the requirements described in the multihomed section below (Section 4.2.2.2) must satisfy the following requirements:
+General requirements

+In order to receive an initial allocation from ARIN, organizations must:

 4.2.2.1.1.
-Use of /20

-The efficient utilization of an entire previously allocated /20 from their upstream ISP.
-This /20 allocation may have been provided by an ISP's upstream provider(s), and does not have to be contiguous address space.
-The organization must meet the requirement of efficient use of 16 /24s.
-For example, if an organization holds a smaller allocation, such as 12 /24s, from its upstream provider, the organization would not meet the minimum utilization requirements of a /20.
+Demonstrate use of existing space

+Demonstrate the efficient utilization of existing IPv4 block(s) from an upstream ISP that total at least half the size of the block being requested.
+If the ISP demonstrates that it cannot obtain sufficient IPv4 space from an upstream ISP, it can instead receive a /24 or larger via 8.3 transfer to the extent it can demonstrate an immediate need for the space.

 4.2.2.1.2.
-Efficient utilization
+Demonstrate efficient utilization

-Demonstrate efficient use of IP address space allocations by providing appropriate documentation, including assignment histories, showing their efficient use.
+Demonstrate efficient use of IPv4 address space allocations by providing appropriate documentation, including assignment histories, showing their efficient use.
 ISPs must provide reassignment information on the entire previously allocated block(s) via SWIP or RWhois server for /29 or larger blocks.
 For blocks smaller than /29 and for internal space, ISPs should provide utilization data either via SWIP or RWhois server or by providing detailed utilization information.

 4.2.2.1.3.
-Three months
+Utilize requested space within three months

-Provide detailed information showing specifically how a /20 will be utilized within three months.
+Provide detailed information showing specifically how the requested IPv4 space will be utilized within three months.

 4.2.2.1.4.
 Renumber and return

-ISPs receiving a new /20 may wish to renumber out of their previously allocated space.
-In this case, an ISP must use the new /20 to renumber out of that previously allocated block of address space and must return the space to its upstream provider.
+ISPs receiving IP space from ARIN should renumber out of their previously allocated space if possible.
+If able to do so, an ISP should use the new IPv4 block to renumber out of that previously allocated block of address space and must return the space to its upstream provider.

 4.2.2.2.
-Multihomed

-When prefixes are allocated which are smaller than /20, they will be from a block reserved for that purpose.
-In order to receive an initial allocation from ARIN, organizations applying under the multihomed policy must:

-When requesting a /22, demonstrate the efficient utilization of a minimum contiguous or noncontiguous /23 (two /24s) from an upstream.

-When requesting a /21, demonstrate the efficient utilization of a minimum contiguous or noncontiguous /22 (four /24s) from an upstream.

-When requesting a /20, demonstrate the efficient utilization of a minimum contiguous or noncontiguous /21 (eight /24s) from an upstream.

-4.2.2.2.1.
-Efficient utilization

-Provide reassignment information for /29 and larger blocks using the Shared Whois Project (SWIP) or by providing the same information fields in an RWhois server.
-If additional address space is later requested, this information must be available at the time of the request.
-Utilization for blocks smaller than /29 can be documented via SWIP or RWhois server or by providing detailed utilization information.

-4.2.2.2.2.
-Three months
+Initial allocation sizes

+4.2.2.2.1 Single-homed

+Single-homed organizations meeting the requirements listed above may request an initial allocation from ARIN between /20 and /22 in size.

+4.2.2.2.2 Multi-homed

-Provide information showing that the requested IP address space will be utilized within three months and demonstrating an intent to announce the requested space in a multihomed fashion.
+Multi-homed organizations meeting the requirements listed above and demonstrating an intent to announce the requested space in a multihomed fashion may request an initial allocation from ARIN between /20 and /24 in size.

-4.2.2.2.3.
-Renumber and return

-Agree that the newly requested IP address space will be used to renumber out of the current addresses which will be returned to their upstream provider(s).

-4.2.2.2.4.
-Additional requests following the initial allocation

-To receive additional address space following the initial allocation, multihomed organizations must have returned the original IP address space to its provider in its entirety and must provide justification for a new allocation as described above in the section titled Requirements for Requesting Initial Address Space.

 4.3.1.
 End-users